(photo by Stephanie Gross)

 to offer a fellowship program for distinguished undergraduate and

 graduate students at the University of Virginia.
 RBS accepts applications annually for the fellowship program, offering full scholarships to attend RBS with the intention of advancing UVA student scholarship.
-Information about the application process for 2014 will be posted here shortly.
+Applications are due in early spring (specific dates to follow).
 See the RBS-UVA Fellowship page for more details.

 Rare Book School’s fellowship program began with the E. Ph.
 Goldschmidt Fellowship in 1995, followed in 1999 by the Reese Company and San Garde Fellowships, and in 2001 by the Ian Willison Fellowship.